Invariant Distributions for homogeneous flows: Partially hyperbolic flows and diffeomorphisms on compact manifolds

 The goal of this section is to prove the following theorem.

-\begin{theorem} Let $M$ be a compact connected manifold, $\phi^t$, $t\in\R$, a flow on $M$ and assume $\phi^t$ leaves invariant a foliation $\mathcal F$ with smooth leaves and continuous tangent bundle, e.g.\ the unstable foliation of a partially hyperbolic flow.
-Assume also that the flow $\phi^t$ expands the norm of the vectors tangent to $\mathcal F$ uniformly.
-Then there are infinitely many different $\phi^t$-minimal sets. \end{theorem}
+\begin{theorem} Let $M$ be a compact connected manifold, $\flow_t$, $t\in\R$ or $t\in \Z$, an $\R$-action (a flow) or a $\Z$-action (a diffeomorphism) on $M$ and assume $\flow_t$ leaves invariant a foliation $\mathcal F$ with smooth leaves and continuous tangent bundle, e.g.\ the unstable foliation of a partially hyperbolic flow.
+Assume also that the action $\flow_t$ expands the norm of the vectors tangent to $\mathcal F$ uniformly.
+Then there are infinitely many different $\flow_t$-minimal sets. \end{theorem}